Review: Think Tank Logistics Manager 30. The Best Roller Bag

 Big wheels keep on turning…

-The heavy-duty and well-thought-out placement of multiple nylon grab points makes it easy to pick up the back and carry it upstairs, into a bus or throw it in the back of a car or taxi when needed.
-I do this every trip, and I still see no signs of wear and tear on the seams.
+The heavy-duty and well-thought-out placement of multiple nylon grab points makes it easy to pick up the back and carry it upstairs, into a bus, or throw it in the back of a car or taxi when needed.
+I do this every trip and still see no signs of wear and tear on the seams.

 One of my favorite parts of the exterior design of the Think Tank Logistics Manager 30 is the extra tall skid plates.
 The skid plates offer nice protection not only for curbs but also for stairs.